Jayj1997/etcdgate/README.md

 # ETCD configuration center

-**A lightweight dashboard for ETCD, determined to build a dynamic configuration service in a centralized web panel, allows you to configure across environments**
+A lightweight dashboard for ETCD, determined to build a dynamic configuration service in a centralized web panel, allows you to configure across environments

-A monomer application, frontend use vue + arco design, backend use etcd go client interface
+frontend use vue + arco design, backend use etcd go client interface

 ## Get Started